-The reason why this is a topic worth addressing is because muscle building and fat loss are actually two contradictory physical mechanisms.
+The reason why this is a topic worth addressing is that muscle building and fat loss are two opposite physical mechanisms.

 You may have heard of the two metabolism states: anabolism and catabolism.
 These basically refer to either your body using energy to grow (anabolism) or breaking down energy for fuel (catabolism).

 Muscle building is deemed an opposite metabolic state of fat loss.
 Muscle building is anabolic; your body uses energy to build muscle.
 Fat loss is catabolic; your body needs energy, therefore breaks down fat to provide energy for your bodily needs.